 Ginger Paste

-Preventive Skin Care Tips for White Patches on the Face
+Preventive Skin Care Tips for White Patches on Face

 Other than following the above-listed home remedies for white patches, you can also follow these tips:

-- Moisturize daily – Prevent dry white patches on the face by keeping the skin hydrated.
+- Moisturise Daily – Prevent dry white patches on the face by keeping the skin hydrated.

-- Eat a skin-friendly diet – including vitamin B12 and D-rich foods like eggs, dairy, and mushrooms, or consider supplements if needed.
+- Eat a Skin Friendly Diet – include vitamin B12- and D-rich foods like eggs, dairy, and mushrooms, or consider supplements if needed.

 When to See a Dermatologist

-- If you notice itchiness, redness, or flaky skin with patches.
+- If you notice itchiness, redness, or flaky skin in the patches

 - If you see no improvement after 2–3 weeks of using natural remedies for white patches